-The Home Office is where most member inquiries are handled and where your requests for materials to support local fellowships and conferences are responded to.
+The Home Office is where most member inquiries are handled and where we respond to your requests for materials to support local fellowships and conferences.
 Think of the Home Office as a small nerve center that helps connect OCF members to one another by doing things like managing the OCF member database, providing linkups between members, and working to keep the online OCF Directory up to date.
 The greatest joy for the OCF Home Office team is seeing members grow and thrive in Christ throughout the military!

 The Communications team aims to have “The right channel for the right audience at the right time.”

 Throughout most of its history, OCF communications largely included only two primary channels: print and face-to-face.
 Digital communications methods now include audio and video, giving OCF five ways to communicate with a diverse membership that is glad to receive information from the staff in a variety of ways.

 Print Communications: Printed material is particularly helpful in deployed locations and where the internet is not available.
 This OCF Handbook is a good example since you can request one or more copies of the Handbook for personal use or to share.
 Several publications are available in PDF form to download from the OCF website—from COMMAND (a magazine that focuses on relevant, timeless topics) and Connected (a newsletter that focuses on ministry news and events) to several longstanding topical booklets such as “Leading Effective Small Groups,” “100 Days Devotional,” and “May A Christian Serve in the Military?”
 OCF also has several dozen Bible studies that are available both in digital format online and for PDF download.